itsjoeoui/physics_labs/README.md

-# mechanics_labs
+# physics_labs

-The place where I store my scripts for JF mechanics labs.
+The place where I store my scripts for physics labs.